readyapi/sqldev/docs/tutorial/readyapi/relationships.md

 ## Recap

-Using the same techniques to declare additional **data models**, we can tell RaedyAPI what data to return in the responses, even when we return **table models**.
+Using the same techniques to declare additional **data models**, we can tell ReadyAPI what data to return in the responses, even when we return **table models**.

-Here we almost **didn't have to change the RaedyAPI app** code, but of course, there will be cases where you need to get the data and process it in different ways in the *path operation function* before returning it.
+Here we almost **didn't have to change the ReadyAPI app** code, but of course, there will be cases where you need to get the data and process it in different ways in the *path operation function* before returning it.

-But even in those cases, you will be able to define the **data models** to use in `response_model` to tell RaedyAPI how to validate and filter the data.
+But even in those cases, you will be able to define the **data models** to use in `response_model` to tell ReadyAPI how to validate and filter the data.

-By this point, you already have a very robust API to handle data in a SQL database combining **SQLDev** with **RaedyAPI**, and implementing **best practices**, like data validation, conversion, filtering, and documentation. ✨
+By this point, you already have a very robust API to handle data in a SQL database combining **SQLDev** with **ReadyAPI**, and implementing **best practices**, like data validation, conversion, filtering, and documentation. ✨

-In the next chapter, I'll tell you how to implement automated **testing** for your application using RaedyAPI and SQLDev. ✅
+In the next chapter, I'll tell you how to implement automated **testing** for your application using ReadyAPI and SQLDev. ✅